veltzer/teaching-slides/marp/courses/architecting/XX_borderline.md

 Cons:
 - Master can be a single point of failure
 - Added latency from master-slave communication
 - Limited applicability outside parallel processing
 - Slaves are not autonomous and rely on master
 ---

-## When to Use
+## Master Slave When to Use

 - Task can be decomposed into independent subtasks
 - Processing can be done more efficiently in parallel